toasterllc/MSPFETSim/README.md

     sudo ./MSPFETSim

-At this point `lsusb` should list a MSP-FET device (`Texas Instruments MSP Tools Driver`), and your MSP430 debug tools should see a MSP-FET attached to the system.
+At this point `lsusb` should list a eZ-FET device (`Texas Instruments MSP Tools Driver`), and your MSP430 debug tools should see a eZ-FET attached to the system.

 ## Writing New Drivers